-- Examples for RegEx are in Monospace - Whole queries as used in ANNIS are in /Monospace with slashes/

-• Results of queries are in italic
+- Examples for RegEx are in Monospace - Whole queries as used in ANNIS are in /Monospace with slashes/ - Results of queries are in italic - Individual letters are in pointy brackets, e.g.

 A (very) short introduction to RegEx

 "In computing, regular expressions, also referred to as RegEx or RegExp, provide a concise and flexible means for matching strings of text, such as particular characters, words, or patterns of characters." (http://en.wikipedia.org/wiki/Regular_expression][Wikipedia).